 As mentioned, the next generation of the product has launched in China a couple of weeks ago – on June 11th to be exact.
 The thing takes across everything from its predecessor and slaps on eSIM support, health alerts and ECG monitoring capability.
 These are all very worthy additions which should make the watch an even better health and fitness companion.

 Verge 2 is also more premium looking than the first generation sporting a microcrystalline zirconium ceramic frame instead of a reinforced plastic casing, and coming with a more high-res display.
-You can compare the technical specs of Verge and Verge 2 on this link.

 On the hardware front, there’s a 1.1GHz Quad-core Qualcomm Snapdragon Wear 2500 processor, 512MB of RAM, 4GB of internal storage and eSIM support for 4G VoLTE.
 Unfortunately no Snapdragon Wear 3100 chip.